AdrianoWanderlingh/Reddit_Scraping_Electric_Vehicles_opinions_project/README.md

-# EV Stance Reddit
+# Social Media Scraping - Electric Vehicles Stance

-Classify Reddit posts/comments into 9 categories (Pro/Against/Neutral – Product/Mandate/Policy) by ideology (liberal vs conservative), run sentiment, generate trends and distinctive n-grams, and export final CSV + per-category samples.
+Parsing and Classifying Reddit posts and comments from selected liberal and conservative subreddits to analyze discussions about electric vehicles (EVs) in the US.
+Classifcation into 9 categories (Pro/Against/Neutral – Product/Mandate/Policy) by ideology (liberal vs conservative), running sentiment analysis, generating trends and n-grams, and exporting final dataset and per-category samples as CSVs.

 ---